JackV2020/Neural-Networks-Understand-Create-Train-Use/README.md

 result                   (columns R x rows R) result                          matrix R

-So for a multiplication of a 1 x 3 with a 3 x 1 matrix you end up with a 1 x 1 matrix.
+So for a multiplication of a 1 x 3 with a 3 x 1 matrix like before we end up with a 1 x 1 matrix.

-Our calculation above : [2, 0, 1] × [2, 1, 5]^T = 9 is such a multiplication.
+And for a 4 x 1 and 1 x 4 you also get a 1 x 1 matrix which is the answer to our question:

-We will see that we need matrices with many more values than 3 for neural networks.
+[2, 7, 3, 2] x [5, 2, 4, 3] = 10 + 14 + 12 + 6 = 42
 ```

 ---

-### Our neural‑network example
+### Our neural network example

-Imagine a 'high‑definition :smiley:' camera that captures a 4×4 = 16 pixel black‑and‑white picture.
+Imagine a 'high‑definition' :smiley: camera that captures a 4×4 = 16 pixel black and white picture.

 We want to detect how many of the 4 central pixels are white (e.g. indicating something is in the center).